TestGitB/qksms/README.md

 ### Translations

 Please do not perform translations directly on the source files.
 Pull requests for translations will not be accepted.
-If you would like to do translations for QKSMS, join the translation project on Crowdin: https://crowdin.com/project/qksms.
+If you would like to do translations for QKSMS. join the translation project on Crowdin: https://crowdin.com/project/qksms.

 Unfortunately I don't always have time to check notifications on Crowdin.
 If you'd like something checked or approved, send me a message on Slack and then I'll take a look